zowe/docs-site/docs/user-guide/ze-install.md

 Install the extension directly to [VSCode](https://code.visualstudio.com/) to enable the extension within the GUI.
 Working with data sets and USS files from VSCode can be more convenient than using 3270 emulators, and complements your Zowe CLI experience.
 The extension provides the following benefits:

-* Enables you to create, modify, rename, copy, and upload data sets directly to a z/OS mainframe.
+- Enables you to create, modify, rename, copy, and upload data sets directly to a z/OS mainframe.
-* Enables you to create, modify, rename, and upload USS files directly to a z/OS mainframe.
+- Enables you to create, modify, rename, and upload USS files directly to a z/OS mainframe.
-* Provides a more streamlined way to access data sets, USS files, and jobs.
+- Provides a more streamlined way to access data sets, USS files, and jobs.
-* Lets you create, edit, and delete Zowe CLI `zosmf` compatible profiles.
+- Lets you create, edit, and delete Zowe CLI `zosmf` compatible profiles.
-* Lets you use the Secure Credential Store plug-in to store your credentials securely in the settings.

 **Note:** Zowe Explorer is a subcomponent of [Zowe](https://zowe.org/home/).
 The extension demonstrates the potential for plug-ins powered by Zowe.